Mrs. Frisby and the Rats of NIMH: Plot summary

-Mrs. Frisby, a recently widowed mouse, lives with her four children in a cinder block, in a field belonging to a farmer named Mr. Fitzgibbon.
+Mrs. Frisby, a recently widowed mouse, lives with her four children in a cinder block in a field belonging to a farmer named Mr. Fitzgibbon.
 Her son Timothy falls ill with pneumonia just as the farmer begins planning for spring plowing, which will destroy their home.
-Normally, the family would move to their summer home to avoid being uprooted, but Timothy is too ill to move.
-An older mouse named Mr. Ages, who was a friend of Mrs. Frisby’s late husband Jonathan, gives her some medicine for Timothy.
-On her way home, she saves the life of a young crow named Jeremy from the farmer’s cat, Dragon.
-In return, Jeremy flies Mrs. Frisby to an owl’s tree so that she can ask for help moving her family.
-When the owl finds out that Mrs. Frisby is the widow of his old friend Jonathan, he suggests that she seek help from the rats who live in a rosebush on the farm.
+Normally, the family would move to their summer home to avoid being uprooted, but Timothy is too ill to make the journey.
+An older mouse named Mr. Ages, who was a friend of Mrs. Frisby's late husband Jonathan, gives her some medicine for Timothy.
+On her way home, she saves the life of a young crow named Jeremy from the farmer's cat, Dragon.
+In return, Jeremy flies Mrs. Frisby to an owl's tree so that she can ask for help moving her family.
+When the owl finds out that Mrs. Frisby is the widow of Jonathan Frisby who he does not personally know but is well respected in the first, he suggests that she seek help from the rats who live in a rosebush on the farm.

 Frisby discovers that the rats have a literate and mechanized society.
-They have technology such as elevators, have tapped the electricity grid to provide lighting and heating, and have acquired other human skills, such as storing food for the winter.
+They have technology such as elevators, have tapped into the electrical grid to provide lighting and heating, and have acquired other human skills, such as storing food for the winter.
 Their leader, Nicodemus, tells Frisby of the rats' capture by scientists working for a laboratory located at the National Institute of Mental Health (NIMH) and the experiments that were performed on the rats, which increased the rats' intelligence to the point of being able to read, write and operate complicated machines, as well as enhancing their longevity and strength.
 Their increased intelligence and strength allowed them to escape from NIMH and migrate to their present location on the farm.
 Jonathan and Ages were the only two survivors of a group of eight mice who had been part of the experiments at NIMH and made the rats' escape possible.